duarterocha17/Experimental_Volume_Of_Droplet/README.md

 ### Note

 This is the 1st version of this script.
-It was only tested for a small set of data, so any correction or suggestion is much appreciated!
+It has only been tested for a small set of data, so any correction or suggestion is much appreciated!

 Additionally, the author would like to thank the [*Transport Phenomena Research Center*](https://ceft.fe.up.pt/) of the [*Faculty of Engineering of the University of Porto*](https://sigarra.up.pt/feup/pt/web_page.inicial) for the inclusion on the project [*RheoOptimized2Dinks*](https://www.researchgate.net/project/Rheologically-optimized-2D-material-based-inks-RheoOptimized2Dinks) and for giving an opportunity to develop this script.